stdware/qmsetup/README.md

 CMake Modules for QtMediate and other projects.

-This project is independent from Qt and other 3rdparty libraries.
-Due to the fact that it encompasses some tools that need to be compiled, it cannot be included as a subproject.
+**This project is independent from Qt and other 3rdparty libraries.** Due to the fact that it encompasses some tools that need to be compiled, it cannot be included as a subproject.

+## Features

++ Helpful CMake utilities
++ Deploy project dependencies and fix rpaths
++ Re-organize header files
++ Generate configuration header files

 ## Support Platforms